Unoccupied House Insurance

 What is unoccupied house insurance?

-- It is noted as occupied but has not been entered and internally inspected for more than 30 consecutive days
+- It is noted as occupied but has not been lived in for more than 30 consecutive days.

-If your property will be empty for more than 30 consecutive days, unoccupied home insurance is likely to be required — especially if you want to remain protected against serious risks like fire or public liability.
+If your property will be empty for more than 30 consecutive days, unoccupied home insurance is likely to be required - especially if you want to remain protected against serious risks like fire.

 You may need unoccupied home insurance if you’re: